What is yellow fever?

 How is yellow fever spread?

 Yellow fever is not transmittable through close contact with an infected person.
 The disease is transmitted through infected mosquito bites.

 Bites usually occur in the daytime, but can be prevented through bite prevention and vaccination.
 Bite prevention through the use of repellents, and clothes with long-sleeves and full trousers.
 Repellents may discourage mosquito bites but are not a satisfactory substitute for a vaccination, which is the most effective way to prevent yellow fever.

-What are the possible side effects of the vaccination?
+What are the possible side effects of the yellow fever vaccination?

 Some people experience mild side effects after having the yellow fever vaccine, such as: (The most common side-effects reported are local reactions – around 16%)